techenvy/look-see-security-scanner/readme.txt

 * Look-See is born!

 == Upgrade Notice ==

+= 3.5 =
+Added compatibility with WordPress 3.5!

 = 3.4.2-7 =
 Fixed file name case-insensitivity issue and improved performance; it is recommended all users update.